 Bathroom Exhaust Fan Installation – How to do it the Wrong Way

 Back in 2002, we remodeled the master bathroom and put an addition on to our 1970’s ranch.
-The addition, built by an experienced contractor, had three bedrooms and a bath.
+The addition had three bedrooms and a bath.
 About six years ago, we noticed something wrong with the drywall around the exhaust fan in the master bathroom.

-We discovered that the contractor had simply attached a flexible metal duct to the fan, laid it across the roof trusses, on top of the insulation and ended it in the attic.
+We discovered that a flexible metal duct had been attached to the fan, then placed across the roof trusses, on top of the insulation, and it ended inside the attic.
 While technically not against the building code (venting to the exterior wasn’t in the building code until 2006) this was really bad.

-It presented two problems: condensation in the duct, and added warm, moist air into the attic.
-When we ran the fan during a shower, the air in the duct cooled almost immediately, the water condensed, and ran back down into the exhaust fan.
-The duct was simply clamped to the fan housing, so all the condensation leaked onto the ceiling.
-Even though the attic is ventilated, we were pumping steamy air in.
+It presented two problems: condensation in the duct and fan, and it added warm, moist air into the attic.
+When we ran the fan during a shower, the air in the duct cooled almost immediately when it hit the cold attic air.
+The water condensed, and ran back down into the exhaust fan.
+The duct was simply clamped to the fan housing, so all that condensation leaked onto the drywall ceiling.
+Eventually that water came to the interior surface, and we have this mess.

 So, we crawled around the attic and installed an insulated duct that ran from the bathroom exhaust fan all the way to the outside of the attic.
 We looked at the other two bathrooms, and saw that one was installed in a similarly incorrect way and the other bathroom (the Harvest Gold one that I remodeled last year) had no ductwork at all.
-(To be fair, this exhaust fan was installed by someone other than the addition’s contractor.)
+(This exhaust fan had never been ducted to the outside.
+Ever.)

 What Happens When You Don’t Properly Vent a Bathroom Exhaust Fan?